Power Solutions International, Inc. (PSIX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 10, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Power Solutions International, Inc. ("Power Solutions" or the "Company") (NASDAQ: PSIX) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 14, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Power Solutions International, Inc. ("Power Solutions" or the "Company") (NASDAQ: PSIX).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN POWER SOLUTIONS INTERNATIONAL, INC. (PSIX), CLICK HERE BEFORE MAY 19, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?